Toledo vs. Northern Illinois NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Toledo and its opponents have combined for 51.5 points -- this matchup's point total -- just twice this year.
+- Toledo and its opponents have scored at least 52.5 points -- this matchup's point total -- just one time this season.

-- In 60% of Northern Illinois' games this season (3/5), the teams combined to score more than Saturday's over/under of 51.5.
+- In 60% of Northern Illinois' games this season (3/5), the teams combined to score more than Saturday's total of 52.5.

-- The combined points per game average of the two teams, 58.8, is 7.3 points above Saturday's over/under.

-- This contest's total is 1.3 points more than the 50.2 these two squads combine to allow per game this season.
+- Saturday's total is 6.3 points lower than the two team's combined 58.8 points per game average.

+- The 50.2 combined points per game that these two squads have allowed this season are 2.3 fewer than the 52.5 total in this contest.

+- The Rockets and their opponents have scored an average of 56.9 points per game in 2021, 4.4 more than Saturday's total.

 Toledo Stats and Trends